-- Form 5884, Work Opportunity Credit; - Form 5884-A, Credits for Affected Midwestern Disaster Area Employers: - Form 8844, Empowerment Zone and Renewal Community Employment Credit; - Form 8845, Indian Employment Credit; - Form 8932, Credit for Employer Differential Wage Payments.
+- Form 5884, Work Opportunity Credit; - Form 8844, Empowerment Zone and Renewal Community Employment Credit; - Form 8845, Indian Employment Credit; and - Form 8932, Credit for Employer Differential Wage Payments.

 Line 18.
 Rents.
 If the corporation rented or leased a vehicle, enter the total annual rent or lease expense paid or incurred during the year.
 Also complete Part V of Form 4562, Depreciation and Amortization.
-If the corporation leased a vehicle for a term of 30 days or more, the deduction for the vehicle lease expense may have to be reduced by an amount called the inclusion amount.
+If the corporation leased a vehicle for a term of 30 days or more, the deduction for the vehicle lease expense may have to be reduced by an amount includible in income called the inclusion amount.
 The corporation may have an inclusion amount if: